 We offer a range of free workshops for Secondary schools and Further Education groups which use our gallery spaces to develop creative thinking, visual and verbal literacy and research skills.
 Click on the links below to find out more.

-Explore the social and cultural lives of the Georgians in a workshop accompanying our upcoming major exhibition.
+Explore the social and cultural lives of the Georgians in a workshop accompanying our current major exhibition.

 Ideal for a first visit, this cross-curricular, creative workshop introduces students to the concept of research.

 Digital Pathways develops digital research skills through an enquiry-led session.

 Develop digital research skills with a focus on World War One.

 Be inspired by some of the great writers and original drafts housed at the British Library in this creative writing workshop.